superpowr/onboarding-comments/README.md

 Installation
 ---
-`npm install`
+1. `npm install`
-`npm run dbusercreate` <- This may prompt you for your `sudo` password.
+2. `npm run dbusercreate` <- This may prompt you for your `sudo` password.
 You don't have to use it, but it makes the process easier generally.
-`npm run dbinit`
+3. `npm run dbinit`
+4. `npm start`
+5. Visit: localhost:8080

 Goals
 ---